centreborelli/tsd/README.md

     python get_sentinel2.py --lat 22.34806 --lon 69.86889 -b B02 B03 B04 -o test

 This downloads crops of size 5000 x 5000 meters from the bands 2, 3 and 4,
-corresponding to the blue, green and red channels.
+corresponding to the blue, green and red channels, and stores them in geotif files in the `test` directory.

+It should print something like this on `stdout` (the number of images might vary):

+    Found 22 images
+    Elapsed time: 0:00:02.301129

+    Downloading 66 crops (22 images with 3 bands)...
+66 / 66
+    Elapsed time: 0:00:57.620805

+    Reading 22 cloud masks...
+22 / 22
+    6 cloudy images out of 22
+    Elapsed time: 0:00:15.066992

+Images with more than half of the pixels covered by clouds (according to the cloud polygons available in Sentinel-2 images metadata, or Landsat-8 images quality bands) are moved in the `test/cloudy` subfolder.

 To specify the desired bands, use the `-b` or `--band` flag.
 The crop size can be changed with the `--width` and `--height` flags.
 For instance

     python get_sentinel2.py --lat 22.34806 --lon 69.86889 -b B11 B12 --width 8000 --height 6000